A-Akhilesh/Colab-Improved-YoloV5-with-CBAM-C3TR-for-Small-Object-Detection-to-Detect-Floating-Water-Bottles/README.md

 # Colab-Improved-YoloV5-with-CBAM-C3TR-for-Small-Object-Detection-with-Floating-Water-Bottles

-## Replace The default YoloV5 Files Before Runnin the Training Cell
+## Replace The default YoloV5 Files Before Running the Training Cell
 The Changes are Following:
   * Replace Yolov5x.yaml in yolov5/models
   * Replace common.py in yolov5/models